Partitions provide three primary functions:

-If you have a Sumo Logic Enterprise Suite account, you can take advantage of the Data Tiers feature, which allows you to locate the partition in the Frequent or Infrequent tier.
+If you have a Sumo Logic Enterprise Suite account, you can take advantage of the Data Tiers feature, which allows you to choose the tier where the partition will reside.
 You select the tier when you configure the partition.
-For more information, see Data Tiers.

 Create a Partition